mui/material-ui/docs/src/pages/careers/react-tech-lead-core.md

 The core components team (MUI Core) needs help.
 They are working on 4 products (Material UI, MUI Base, Joy UI, and MUI System) with a tiny team.

-We also need help to continue to improve the health of the open-source product: make the core components easier to use, engage more with the community, polish all the details, make the components more accessible, guiding developers to answers, and just generally being a positive presence in the open-source community.
+We also need help to continue to improve the health of the open-source product: make the core components easier to use, engage more with the community, polish all the details, make the components more accessible, guiding developers to answers, and just generally be a positive presence in the open-source community.

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!